-The information on this web site is designed to provide answers to the questions new faculty may have about NYU and information they will need to know to assure a smooth start to their careers at NYU.
+This website is designed to provide onboarding information for new faculty to assure a smooth start to their careers at NYU.
 Beyond the information and contacts listed here, there are many other offices and individuals available to assist you in getting started.
 If you are not sure who or where to ask, please contact Associate Dean for Faculty Advancement, Melinda Starmer at email@example.com.

 The NYU Faculty Handbook describes the organization and functioning of the University, as well as the responsibilities of full-time faculty.